colestrode/skellington/README.md

 ```

-### botConnected
+### `botConnected`

+- botConnected(controller, bot)

-The `botConnected` callback is called any time a bot connects to an RTM session with Slack.
-It is called for both Slack Apps
+The `botConnected` callback is called any time a bot connects to an RTM session with Slack and is passed a reference to the controller
-and single team bots.
-It has the same method signature as `init`. `botConnected` can be used for building a cache of team specific
+and the bot. `botConnected` can be used for building a cache of team specific entities (like channels or users) or gather whatever
-entities (like channels or users) or gather whatever information about a team you could need.
+information about a team you could need.

-`botConnected` is called for single team bots and Slack apps, though for single team bots it is equivalent (and called at the same moment
+`botConnected` is called for single team bots and Slack apps, though for single team bots it is called at the same moment
-in the lifecycle) as `init`.
+in the lifecycle as `init`.

 It is only fired if the RTM session can be established unlike the Botkit `create_bot` event, which is called after a successful OAuth
 authorization flow, but before an RTM session is established